v-jerkin/hooverbot/README.md

     Why didn't we just stuff the user's query into the input field and simulate a click on the Send button?
 Because doesn't actually work: the Web Chat requires actual user typing to fill the input field.
 We do stuff the user's query into the input field, but only to make it obvious what's being sent.

-* For text-to-speech, we use the Speech Service's REST API to request an MP3 file of the utterance, then play that file using HMTL 5 audio.
+* For text-to-speech, we use the Speech Service's REST API to request an MP3 file of the utterance, then play that file using HTML 5 audio.
 To allow this to proceed efficiently, two queues are used: one for the requests being made to the Speech Service, and the other for the audio files being played.
 This allows speech to be synthesized while still being spoken while ensuring that the bot's spoken responses don't overlap.

 * Note that we temporarily disable speech recognition while the bot is talking.
 This prevents wasting bandwidth on speech recognition if the bot can overhear itself, and possibly sending spurious requests.